-Performance rights are granted to all employees.
+Performance rights are granted to all employees and select consultants critical to the successful of the Company.
 The EIP is designed to align participants' interest with those of shareholders by enabling employees to access the benefits of an increase in the value of the Company's shares.
-The vesting of a percentage of the performance rights (Market Performance Tranche) is subject to the Company's relative Absolute Shareholder Return ("ASR") as measured by share price performance over the two year period from 30 June of the issue year of the performance rights, compared with the price used to determine the number of Performance Rights.
+The vesting of a percentage of the performance rights (Market Performance Tranche) is subject to the Company's relative Absolute Shareholder Return ("ASR") as measured by share price performance over the two-year period from 30 June of the issue year of the performance rights, compared with the price used to determine the number of Performance Rights.
 The vesting of the remaining portion (Operational Tranche) is subject to the attainment of defined individual and group performance criteria (Operational Test), chosen to align the interests of employees with shareholders, representing key drivers for delivering long term value.
 Group and individual performance measures are weighted and specify performance required to meet or exceed expectations.
 The performance measures for performance rights related to: